What Is a Part Time Employee?

 A part-time employee has traditionally worked less than a 40 hour work week.
 Today, though, some employers count employees as full-time if they work 30, 32, or 36 hours a week.

-In fact, fewer required work hours is considered a non-standard benefit in some organizations.
+Fewer required work hours is considered a non-standard benefit in some organizations.
 Consequently, the definition of a part-time employee will vary from organization to organization.

 In many organizations, one differentiation between full-time and part-time employees is eligibility for benefits such as health insurance, paid time off (PTO), paid vacation days, and sick leave.
 Some organizations enable part-time employees to collect a pro-rated set of benefits.
 In other organizations, part-time status makes an employee ineligible for any benefits.